http://www.fpnotebook.com/

 - RSV swabs or washings of nasopharynx, throat, or Sputum

-- RSV is a clinical diagnosis and testing is optional
+- RSV is a clinical diagnosis and routine testing is not recommended

 - Efficacy